muehlefeldt/AJD.jl/docs/src/getting-started.md

 ```

 ### Plotting
-Visual feedback is available by optional plots of the convergence behaviour and heatmaps of the filter matrix as well as the diagonlized matrices.
-The diagonalized matrices ``D_k`` are summarised and only ``mean(D_k)`` is plotted to provide an overview.
+Visual feedback is optionally available.
+Plots of the convergence behaviour of the used algorithm, heatmaps of the filter matrix as well as the diagonlized matrices can be visualized using the symbol `:plot`.
+The diagonalized matrices ``D_k`` are summarised and only ``\overline{D_k}`` is plotted to provide an overview.

-Use symbol `:plot` to generate a plot: `diagonalize(M, :plot)`.
+To generate a plot use: `diagonalize(M, :plot)`.

 ```julia
 # Generate 1000 matrices of 10 x 10 size.